 The Cons:

-SpeedFan is a bit outdated now as its last version update was in 2015, so it may not support current or future CPU platforms.
+SpeedFan is a bit outdated now as its latest version update was in 2015, so it may not support current or future CPU platforms.

-However, after testing it on a 10th generation Intel CPU and a 3rd gen Ryzen CPU, SpeedFan successfully reported temperature for all cores.
+However, after testing it on a 10th generation Intel CPU and a 3rd gen Ryzen CPU, SpeedFan successfully reported temperature for all chips.

 The Pros: